-Martha Patterson is a playwright and essayist who has written more than 150 long and short plays, as well as essays, poetry, and short fiction, and has had her work published by Pioneer Drama Service, Smith & Kraus, Applause Theatre & Cinema Books, the International Centre for Women Playwrights, Silver Birch Press, In Case of Emergency Press, the Sheepshead Review journal of arts & literature, The Pointed Circle Journal, Defenestration.net, and others.
-Her plays have been produced in 20 states around the US as well as in England, Scotland, France, Canada, Denmark, Korea, and Australia.
+Martha Patterson is a playwright who has written more than 175 long and short plays, as well as essays, poetry, and short fiction, and has had her work published by Pioneer Drama Service, Smith & Kraus, Applause Theatre & Cinema Books, Silver Birch Press, In Case of Emergency Press, the Sheepshead Review journal of arts & literature, The Pointed Circle Journal, Syndrome Magazine, and others.
+Her plays have been produced in 21 states around the U.S. as well as in England, Scotland, France, Canada, Denmark, Korea, and Australia.

 She is a member of Screen Actors Guild and Actors' Equity Association.
 She lives in Boston, Massachusetts, the USA.

 " Martha is a great writer of dialogue and situation and also is able to create fascinating and complex characters in a very short time on stage.
 She is an especially vivid and insightful writer of female characters."